 What’s more, when high-sugar foods such as colas and processed foods send a tsunami of glucose crashing into the bloodstream, those surges eventually overwhelm the body’s ability to restore balance.
 When that happens, you become insulin resistant (your body no longer responds to insulin), so your blood sugar rises and type 2 diabetes develops.
 Studies link insulin resistance to higher rates of vascular dementia and Alzheimer’s disease.

 Another deleterious side effect of insulin resistance is inflammation.
 When the body’s systems are out of whack, the immune system goes into overdrive trying to fix the problem.
 The result is chronic inflammation, a pattern of constant swelling and related biochemical reactions that become highly destructive over time.

-“It’s like keeping your car in park but putting your foot on the gas – eventually you’ll overheat,” says Jack Challem, author of The Inflammation Syndrome (John Wiley & Sons, 2003).
+“It’s like keeping your car in park but putting your foot on the gas – eventually you’ll overheat,” says Jack Challem, author of The Inflammation Syndrome.
 Left unchecked, chronic inflammation can damage the brain’s memory center and speed up age-related memory loss.

 Relax Your Lobes

 Chronic stress can take a heavy toll on the brain.
 That’s because stress hormones, such as corticosteroids, not only contribute to a general environment of inflammation, they also attack the hippocampus – the brain’s memory center – causing atrophy, or shrinkage, in this important area.

 Brain imaging studies of people with posttraumatic stress disorder show a significant reduction in the size of the hippocampus.
 “Stress may shorten the lifespan of brain cells,” says Lippa.
 “It certainly impacts memory functioning.
 Over and over again, I see patients’ memories get worse during stressful events.”